-With the introduction of Windows 10, Microsoft introduced a new volume control in Windows 10, but the underlying problem it faced was the absence of any option that allowed a user to change volume for apps, individually.
-If you click on the speaker icon in the taskbar, you will get a control that lets you change only the master volume.
+In Windows 10, Microsoft introduced a new volume control in Windows 10, but the underlying problem it faced was the absence of any option that allowed a user to change the volume for apps, individually.
+If you click on the speaker icon in the taskbar, you will get control that lets you change only the master volume.
 In this post we will see, how you can enable the old Volume Mixer and change the sound volume for individual apps in Windows 10.

 Windows 10 Volume Control missing

 The Volume Control is actually not missing in Windows 10.
 You have to right-click on the volume icon to bring up the following menu.